ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-storage.md

 ## vSphere Storage for Kubernetes

-You can use the vSphere datastores as a location for storing persistent volumes for Kubernetes by using the VMware Cloud Provider.
+You can use the vSphere® datastores as a location for storing persistent volumes for Kubernetes by using the VMware® Cloud Provider.

 Complete the following steps to create a new volume: